HazenBabcock/opensdraw/docs/source/step.rst

 .. note::

-   The step number does not have to be an integer, floating point numbers (and even strings) are also accepted.
+   The step number does not have to be an integer, floating point numbers are also ok.
 Steps are ordered using the Python **sorted()** function.

 .. note::